trealla-prolog/trealla-OLDv1/README.md

 ongoing work with code cleanup and development ideas.

-Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Loglalk project.
+Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his LogTalk project.

 Strings